José María Giménez: International career

 Giménez participated for Uruguay at the 2013 FIFA U-20 World Cup as the team finished as runner-up to France.

 He debuted for the Uruguay senior team in a 2014 FIFA World Cup qualifier against Colombia on 10 September 2013.

 On 2 June 2014, Giménez was named in Uruguay's squad for the 2014 FIFA World Cup finals.
 The 19-year-old defender made his tournament debut against England in the team's second group match, deputising for the injured captain Diego Lugano in a 2–1 victory for La Celeste.
 He went on to start in the final group match – a 1–0 win over Italy – and the 2–0 round of 16 loss to Colombia.

 Giménez scored his first international goal in a 1–0 friendly win against South Korea on 8 September 2014.
 In May 2015, he was named in Uruguay's squad for the 2015 Copa América by coach Óscar Tabárez.
 On 20 June, he scored Uruguay's goal in a 1–1 draw with Paraguay which saw both teams progress to the knockout stage.

 In May 2018 he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia.
 On 15 June, with the score tied at 0–0, he scored the winning goal in the final minute of Uruguay's opening game of the World Cup against Egypt.

 In March 2019, Tabárez included Giménez in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
 He headed the equaliser in the 2–2 group draw with Japan in Porto Alegre, and was the only Uruguayan in the Team of the Tournament despite a quarter-final exit.

+On 31 May 2026, Giménez was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.
+However, he did not feature in any matches at the tournament, having suffered an ankle injury.
+Later that year, on 24 September, he made his 100th international appearance in a 3–1 defeat against Japan during the Kirin Challenge Cup.

 Personal life

-José is married to Regina Iafolla, who he had been dating since they were teenagers.
-They have two sons, Lautaro and Luciano.
+Giménez married Regina Iafolla in a civil ceremony in June 2019, prior the Copa América.
+They have three sons.